CompEvol/beast2-site/_posts/2019-11-21-geography-priors.md

 ![/images/kmlsamplesRussian.png](/images/kmlsamplesRussian.png)

+Priors will be uniform for a given area as in Bouckaert et al, 2012, Nylinder et al, 2014, and do not allow heterogeneity within a region as in Dellicour et al, 2019.

 ### Priors on tip locations

 At this point in time, there is no BEAUti support to allow sampling of